tkowalcz/tjahzi/log4j2-appender/README.md

 #### useDaemonThreads (optional, default = false)

 If set to true Tjahzi will run all it's threads as daemon threads.
-The JVM will exit when the only threads that are running are daemon threads.

 Use this option if you do not want to explicitly close the logging system and still want to make sure Tjahzi internal threads will not prevent JVM from closing down.
-Note that this can result in unflushed logs not being delivered.
+Note that this can result in unflushed logs not being delivered when the JVM is closed.